Danglich/Danglich/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm Nguyễn Đăng Lịch 👋

 I'm a fourth-year student at Hanoi University of Science and Technology, pursuing my Bachelor's degree in [Your Field of Study].
 Welcome to my GitHub profile!

 ## About Me

-- 🎓 Currently studying [Your Field of Study] at Hanoi University of Science and Technology.
+- 🎓 Currently studying Control Engineering and Automation at Hanoi University of Science and Technology.
-- 💻 Passionate about [Your Interests].
+- 💻 Passionate about coding.
 - 🌱 Constantly learning and exploring new technologies.
 - ✨ Enjoy collaborating on open source projects.